PaulZH/omgeving-javascript/README.md

             </ld-view>
         </div>

     Inside `<ld-view>`, any of the available components (see below) can now be used.
 JavaScript and CSS dependencies will be lazy-loaded on demand from `/dist`.
+* Add an `about` attribute with the current subject's URI to the `body` tag.
+  Alternatively, add `about` attributes to [`<ld-subject>`](#ld-subject) tags.

 ## Limitations

 * At the moment, the components should not be mixed with the [jQuery-based Linked Data widgets](https://gitlab.com/bnowack/lnedata-ui).
 * The base URL of the the target site should be `/` (for running the code in a sub-directory, another build configuration would be needed).
+* Link hrefs are not rewritten to the current site's base URL.
+During testing, you need to adjust URLs manually when clicking on not-yet-published links.

 ## Components